girip11/python_learning/learn_python3/notes.md

 * Usually **main** method is written and treated as the driver to call in to other methods.
 * Documentation string(short as doc string) in python is a string enclosed between ''' or """ and present in the beginning of a file or beginning of a function.
+* The `None` keyword is used to define a null variable or an object.
+In Python, `None` keyword is an object, and it is a data type of the class `NoneType` .
+We can assign `None` to any variable, but you can not create other `NoneType` objects. **All variables that are assigned None point to the same object**.

 ## Chapter 8